ishanchawla1/Building-with-Responsive-Design/README.md

-# Project Name
+# The Next Web

-> One paragraph statement about the project.
+> This project consists of building an HTML document that matches the appearance of [The-next-web](https://thenextweb.com/) magazine website.

 ![screenshot](./app_screenshot.png)